-A wearable device that dynamically reflects your psycho-emotional
+A wristband that dynamically reflects the wearer's psycho-emotional

-externalized and made into interactive forms of expression.
+and made into interactive forms of expression.
+The device measures

 galvanic skin response (a marker of emotional arousal commonly

-device’s lights turn from blue to red as the wearer becomes
+your hands.
+The device's lights turn from blue to red as the wearer

 Check out the Truth segment on